jsutixvdatascyj5/notes/README.md

 # 2023-11-27
 - "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
 It's not just about making it work, but also about making it easy for others (and your future self) to understand and modify.
 Invest time in planning and designing your code, use clear and descriptive variable names, write comments to explain complex logic, and follow consistent formatting.
 This will not only make your code more valuable and reusable, but also save you time and headaches in the long run."

+# 2023-11-28
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented rate, it is essential for programmers to constantly update their knowledge and skills.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the newest trends and technologies in the industry.

+To become a successful programmer, one must also develop excellent problem-solving skills and a passion for innovation.
+By practicing regularly and challenging yourself to solve complex problems, you will become more adept at identifying and addressing issues efficiently.
+Additionally, staying open to new ideas and approaches will help you adapt to the ever-changing landscape of the programming world.